LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

   TypeScript
 ```

-Select no I will add it later.
+Select "no (or I will add it later)".
 Yes a Content Management System is more powerful than a Static Site Generator but if you are not using something like Wordpress as some sort of back end then there isn't much point especially if you're just trying to write some blogs.

 ```
 ✔ Will you be using a CMS?